 Because the princedom had the power to regulate eastern trade, Christian Europe had a hostile manner against it.
 The main concern of European states was not to save Byzantine Empire from the inevitable collapse but to preserve their trade colonies and their financial dealings with the east.

-He took the throne when he was only 20 years old in 1451 and he had only one goal: break the power of Italian city states and rule the Eastern Mediterranean trade.
-His dedicated his life to fulfill this strategic goal.
+He took the throne when he was only 20 years old in 1451 and he had only one goal: break the power of Italian city states (Venetians and Genoese) and rule the Eastern Mediterranean trade.
+He dedicated his life to fulfill this strategic goal.

 Although conquest of Constantinople (Istanbul) was the first step in his plans, it had a geopolitical and symbolical importance.
-Sultan Mehmed the Conqueror built Rumelian Castle (Rumeli Hisarı) in 1452 in order to stop the passage of foreign ships from Black Sea.
+Sultan Mehmed the Conqueror built Rumeli Fortress in 1452 in order to stop the passage of foreign ships from Black Sea.

 The city was symbolically important because it was seen as Islamic mission to capture it since the time of Prophet Mohammad.
-With this conquest, Sultan Mehmed not only tore down an empire of 1500 years, but also laid a claim on its heritage.
+With this conquest, Sultan Mehmed not only tore down an empire of 1000 years, but also laid a claim on its heritage.

 Dream of Capturing Italy and Rome